hanjustin/Backend-Concepts-Study-Notes/README.md

-# WIP.
-Study notes of backend development concepts.
+# WIP. <br>VERY basic study notes of backend concepts.

 * Learning concepts to get better at selecting the right tools for the job.
 There is no silver bullet